Naohiro2g/rsp-test/README.md

-## Test code of Scratch Remote Sensors Protocol in Python2 and Scratch 1.4
+## Test code of Scratch Remote Sensors Protocol in Python 3 and Scratch 1.4

 You can talk to Scratch with messages or sensor updates.